Pentyrch

 On 26 February 2016, multiple witnesses reported seeing UFOs.

 Geography

-The village is situated next to the Garth Mountain, high above the River Taff.
+The village is situated approximately 6 miles north-west of Cardiff city centre, next to the Garth Mountain, high above the River Taff.

 The village can be reached from junction 32 of the M4 Motorway, then A470, then via Heol Goch, a hill flanked by a quarry and nature reserve.
 Alternatively, Church Road provides access from Llantrisant Road near St Fagans.

 Other approaches are from Creigiau and Gwaelod-y-Garth.

 There was a separate location, Pentyrch Crossing, a flat railway crossing believed to have been removed in the 1960s, between Morganstown and the River Taff.

 Demographics

 At the 2001 census, Pentyrch contained 3,535 individuals, in 1,358 households.

 Governance

 Pentyrch became the newest addition to the Cardiff unitary authority in 1996.
-The electoral ward of Pentyrch elects one councillor to Cardiff Council.
+The electoral ward of Pentyrch & St Fagans elects three councillors to Cardiff Council.

 It falls within the parliamentary constituency of Cardiff West and is represented by the Labour Party in the House of Commons and the Senedd.

+In October 2021 Cardiff Council accepted a number of ward change proposals made by the Local Democracy and Boundary Commission for Wales.
+These included the merger of Creigiau/St Fagans with the Pentyrch ward to form a new ward of "Pentyrch and St Fagans".
+This would take effect from the 2022 council election.

-The ward is bounded by Rhondda Cynon Taf to the north; and by the wards of Whitchurch & Tongwynlais to the east; Radyr & Morganstown to the southeast; and Creigiau & St. Fagans to the southwest.
+The ward is bounded by Rhondda Cynon Taf to the north; and by the wards of Whitchurch & Tongwynlais to the east; Radyr & Morganstown to the southeast; Fairwater to the south and Ely to the southwest.